Becoming an Irish citizen through naturalisation

 You can use the online residency calculator on the Immigration Service Delivery website to check if you meet the naturalisation residency conditions.
 You must send a printout from the calculator with your application (along with other proofs of residence) unless you are a UK, Swiss or EEA citizen, or have refugee status in Ireland.

 Registration with immigration is usually the evidence of legal residence which meets the residency requirements for naturalisation.
 You can count the time when your immigration permission was automatically extended during COVID-19 as reckonable if you had reckonable residence immediately before the first extension.
 For example, if you had a Stamp 4 in March 2020, your Stamp 4 permission was automatically extended until 31 May 2022.
 This period counts as reckonable residence.
-You must also prove that you were actually resident in Ireland during this time (see ‘scorecard system’ in the section ‘Gather your documents’ below).
+You must also prove that you were actually resident in Ireland during this time (see ‘scorecard system’ in the section ‘Documentation’ below).

 Young adults